k0retux/fuddly/docs/source/evolutionary_fuzzing.rst

 * :meth:`_compute_probability_of_survival()`: simply normalize fitness scores between 0 and 1.
 * :meth:`_kill()`: rolls the dices !
 * :meth:`_mutate()`: operates three bit flips on each individual using the stateless disruptor ``C``.
-* :meth:`_crossover()`: compensates the kills through the use of the stateful disruptor ``tCOMB``.
-Of course, any other disruptor could have been chosen (those introduced by the evolutionary fuzzing are described in the next section).
+* :meth:`_crossover()`: compensates the kills through the use of a crossover algorithm which is configurable.

 Finally, to make an evolutionary process available to the framework, it has to be registered at project level (meaning inside a ``*_proj.py`` file), through :meth:`framework.Project.register_evolutionary_process`.